Lesson 3 – How to Hide Your Site From WordPress Theme Detectors & Hackers Bots

-Now that you have learned how to customize the common WordPress paths, and how to protect your login page from Brute Force attacks, it’s time to learn how to hide your website from WordPress theme detectors and hacker’s bots.
+In the previous lesson you learned how to protect your login page from Brute Force attacks, it’s time to learn how to hide your website from WordPress theme detectors and hackers’ bots.

-Follow the next four steps, and learn what you need to do to fully protect your website.
+Follow the next steps, and learn what you need to do to fully protect your website.

 Step 1.
 Hide WordPress Common Paths

-To hide the common WordPress paths, you need to switch on the option, “Hide My WP > Permalinks > Hide WordPress Common Paths” and save the settings.
+To hide the common WordPress paths, you need to switch on the option, “Hide My WP > Change Paths > WP Core Security > Hide WordPress Common Paths” and save the settings.

-After you activate the option, you can access the /wp-content URL, and you should receive the 404 error (Page not found).
+After you activate the option, you can access the /wp-content URL from another browser or from incognito, and you should receive the 404 error (Page not found).

 Now it’s time to hide the common WordPress files from hackers, who can easily detect the WordPress CMS if they can access the common WordPress files: /wp-config.php, /readme.html, etc. All these files should be accessible only if you are logged into your website.